 As a part of the CARES Act, over-the-counter (OTC) drugs, including menstrual products, are now deemed an eligible expense when using your MERS Health Care Savings Program (HCSP) account.

 This change is effective for expenses incurred on or after January 1, 2020.
 If you previously submitted a claim for an OTC item you purchased since that time and was denied, you can resubmit the claim online through the Claims Management portal in myMERS or via the mobile app.
-At this time, these are the only methods in which reimbursement requests can be submitted.
+You are able to use your Health Benefits debit card to cover these OTC expenses.

 The distributions generally are included in income ratably over a three-year period, starting with the year in which you receive your distribution.
 For example, if you receive a $9,000 coronavirus-related distribution in 2020, you would report $3,000 in income on your federal income tax return for each of 2020, 2021, and 2022.
 However, you have the option of including the entire distribution in your income for the year of the distribution.

 A coronavirus-related distribution should be reported on your individual federal income tax return for 2020.
 You must include the taxable portion of the distribution in income ratably over the 3-year period – 2020, 2021, and 2022 – unless you elect to include the entire amount in income in 2020.
-Whether or not you are required to file a federal income tax return, you would use Form 8915-E (which is expected to be available before the end of 2020) to report any repayment of a coronavirus-related distribution and to determine the amount of any coronavirus-related distribution includible in income for a year.
+Whether or not you are required to file a federal income tax return, you would use IRS Form 8915-E to report any repayment of a coronavirus-related distribution and to determine the amount of any coronavirus-related distribution includible in income for a year.

 In other words, taxes have to be either paid all in 2020, or it has to be spread evenly over three years – 2020, 2021 and 2022.
 There are no other options.